 git init # After completing your first review session, a git repo should have been initialized automatically.

-git remote add <remote_name> <remote_url>
+git remote add origin <remote_url>

 git push --set-upstream origin master